 The impact will also be long term, lasting and global.

 Carers are the invisible army who provide a backbone of care and support across all our communities, all over the world.
-COVID-19 has helped us realise that even more.
+COVID19 has made us realise that.
 The spotlight is on them now and we thank them over and over again for all they do.

 Most of the time though, family carers exist behind closed doors, isolated by the very nature of their caring responsibilities and too often forgotten about.

 This is true the world over.
-And now, more than ever, we are realising the global nature of our world and the ways in which we are all connected.
+And now, more than ever, we are realising the global nature of our world, the ways in which we are all connected.

-We are immediately ensuring that carers and their families, especially those isolated and vulnerable due to disability and long-term health needs, are not forgotten now.
-We are supporting emergency relief and phone-based counselling to help them through the peak of this crisis.
+We are ensuring that carers and their families, especially isolated and vulnerable due to disability and long term health needs, are not forgotten now, immediately.
+We are supporting emergency relief and phone based counselling to help them through the peak of this crisis.